Image

 Why Choose Us for San Diego, CA, CNC Lathe Machining?

-Roberson Machine Company provides the process control, equipment, and production experience necessary for reliable, repeatable CNC lathe machining in San Diego, CA. We maintain long-term programs with stable workflows and tooling strategies designed to keep releases on schedule.
+Roberson Machine Company offers the process control, equipment, and production experience needed to achieve reliable, repeatable CNC lathe machining in San Diego, CA. We back long-term production schedules with stable workflows and tooling strategies that help keep releases on schedule.

-• Turning processes built to hold the diameters, bores, threads, and sealing features your assemblies depend on
+• Turning processes structured to hold the diameters, bores, threads, and sealing features your assemblies require

-• Fast, one-setup machining with bar feeding, live tooling, and multi-spindle capability
+• Efficient, single-setup machining driven by bar feeding, live tooling, and multi-spindle capability

 • Dimensional consistency from first article to every repeat release

-• Material flexibility in stainless, aluminum, alloys, titanium, and production-grade polymers
+• Material flexibility spanning stainless, aluminum, alloys, titanium, and production-grade polymers

-• Programs engineered to reduce scrap, tooling delays, and downstream variation for predictable scheduling
+• Workflows built to reduce scrap, tooling delays, and downstream variation for predictable scheduling

-Roberson Machine Company is here to support new releases, scaled production, and ongoing CNC lathe machining programs.
-Learn more about our team and capabilities, request a quote online, or call 573-646-3996 to discuss the benefits and opportunities available with San Diego, CA, CNC Lathe Machining.
+Roberson Machine Company partners with you on new releases, scaled production, and ongoing CNC lathe machining workflows.
+See our team and capabilities, request a quote online, or call 573-646-3996 to talk through the benefits and opportunities of San Diego, CA, CNC Lathe Machining.

 🔝 Back to Table of Contents